Kvadratinho/mars-avatar-project/README.md

 **Version 3.3**

-The most complete public edition of the Mars Avatar Project.
+The most complete public edition of the **Mars Avatar Project**.

 ---

 # What's New in Version 3.3

-Compared with **Version 3.2**, this release significantly improves both the scientific structure and engineering presentation of the project.
+Compared with Version 3.2, this release significantly improves both the scientific structure and engineering presentation of the project.

-### Executive Summary
+## Executive Summary

-A completely new Executive Summary introduces the project's motivation, originality, engineering value, economics, and long-term roadmap before the technical chapters.
+A completely new Executive Summary introduces the project's motivation, originality, engineering value, economic rationale, and long-term development roadmap before the technical chapters.

-### Positioning Relative to Existing Work
+## Positioning Relative to Existing Work

 A new chapter compares the Mars Avatar Project with existing developments, including: